Anastasia-Labs/opshin-audit/catalyst_docs/milestone1/milestone1_projectscope.typ

   - *Key Activities*:
     - Publish the final audit report on the official Cardano forum, GitHub, and Medium.
-    - Address remaining medium and low-priority findings from the report, ensuring all issues are marked.
+    - OpShin Team will address remaining medium and low-priority findings from the report through pull requests, ensuring all issues are marked.
     - Produce a final close-out report summarizing the project outcomes and lessons learned.
     - Create a final close-out video to visually represent the project’s achievements